-Passion has always tended toward obscuring or confusing the notion of truth; as in your feelings trumping what you “know.”
+Passion has always tended toward obscuring or confusing the notion of truth; as in your feelings trumping what you know factually.
 Today, we’ve gone one step further in allowing passion or strong feelings, to define the truth.
 And, this is not relegated to just the primitive religions or the long corrupted social science of liberalism.
 The doors to the evangelical church have long been flung wide open and into its pews have come to roost those who feel and cannot think.

 My wife picks out my ties, and this Sunday morning a snappy coffee and burnt sienna colored selection led my neck and head through the crowd and into the storefront church, a one-story concrete block structure that might look to passersby’s like a non-descript Wal-Mart.
-My boys were in tow and they were excited.
+My boys were in tow and were excited.
 We’d been told the congregation was young, energetic, and friendly.
 The image in my mind was inviting and I was looking forward to worshipping the Lord that Sunday morning in an affluent suburb of Minneapolis.

 An attractive, smiling, 30’s something, woman welcomed us as we came through the door.
 The buzz of people on the move followed us as we snaked out way through a maze of chattering, smiling, and excited 20-40 year-olds, and even split of singles and families.
 They were dressed casually, many clutching a ration of coffee in cups from the church’s cafe lounge I saw at the end of the long hall.
 It was summer and nobody I saw was wearing cut-offs or shorts, but I didn’t see any women wearing dresses, either.
 It quickly became apparent and awkward to me that I was one of the few men, if any, wearing a tie.